- About Us

 Espyr is committed to making its electronic and information technologies accessible to individuals with disabilities by meeting or exceeding the requirements of Section 508 of the Rehabilitation Act.
-Section 508 is a federal law that requires agencies to provide individuals with disabilities equal access to electronic information and data comparable to those who do not have disabilities, unless an undue burden would be imposed on the agency.
-The Section 508 standards are the technical requirements and criteria that are used to measure conformance within this law.
+Section 508 is a federal law that requires agencies to provide individuals with disabilities equal access to electronic information and data comparable to those who do not have disabilities unless an undue burden would be imposed on the agency.
+The Section 508 standards are the technical requirements and criteria that are used to measure conformance with this law.
 More information on Section 508 and the technical standards can be found at www.state.gov/section-508-accessibility-statement/

 If you require assistance or wish to report an issue related to the accessibility of any content on this website, please email firstname.lastname@example.org If applicable, please include the specific promotional piece, web address or URL and the specific problems you have encountered.
 You may also contact a representative of the Client Services Team by dialing (800) 869-0276.

 Many of the documents on the Espyr website are in HTML or ASCII (plain text) formats.
 These formats are generally accessible to people who use screen readers.
 We also have a large number of documents in Adobe Acrobat® Portable Document Format (PDF).

 PDF format is used to preserve the content and layout of hard copy publications.
 Publications in PDF can only be viewed and printed using the Adobe Acrobat Reader®.
 You can download and get help using the Acrobat Reader at the Adobe Systems, Inc. site.
 The downloadable Acrobat Reader software is available at NO CHARGE from Adobe.